Exploring Bako National Park in search of its amazing wildlife. Proboscis Monkeys, Silvered Langurs, Bearded Pigs and so much more.

 Beautiful Borneo, an area we had hoped to squeeze onto the end of our 18 months of travels, if we had time and money left.
 Imbi had been a decade before with a little point and shoot camera and I had never managed to make it there.
 As luck (or just our thriftiness) would have it, we ended up with both the time and the money!
 So we planned a 12-day visit mid-March.

 Flying from Penang in Peninsular Malaysia to Kuching, the capital of the Bornean state of Sarawak, was cheap and quick.
 After arriving in Kuching early morning, we took a ‘Grab’ (Asian Uber) to a supermarket to stock up on essentials (see tips) for our visit to Bako National Park.
-The supermarket was right by the Bako NP bus terminal and after an hour on the bus, we arrived at the Bako ferry terminal.
-After completing the relevant registration procedures, we were ushered onto a boat for the 15-minute cruise to the national park, which got us there by 12:30 pm.
+The supermarket was conveniently located right by the bus terminal.
+After an hour on the bus, we arrived at the Bako ferry terminal.
+After completing the relevant registration procedures, we were ushered onto a boat.
+The 15-minute cruise to the national park, mean t we were there by 12:30 pm.

 Dragging ourselves away from the wildlife, we took our bags to our room.
-We had booked a private dorm room, and thankfully it wasn’t too far to walk, as we were weighed down with a huge amount of bottled water we’d bought with us.
+We had booked a private dorm room, and thankfully it wasn’t too far to walk.
+As we were weighed down with the huge amount of bottled water we’d bought with us.

 Over the course of the first afternoon and evening, we saw more of the above-mentioned animals.
-But the highlight was undoubtedly seeing the odd looking endemic and endangered Proboscis Monkeys, particularly the male, even though they were quite high up in the trees.
+But the highlight was undoubtedly seeing the odd looking endemic and endangered Proboscis Monkeys.
+Particularly the big-nosed male, even though they were quite high up in the trees.
 However, seeing a couple Green Pit Vipers was also a very welcomed surprise.

 After witnessing a beautiful sunset, we had what could only be described as an average dinner from the parks cafeteria, before catching an early night in preparation for the next day.